Beef Producers Another Valuable Customer for U.S. Soybean Meal

 While the poultry and swine sectors are the biggest users of U.S. soybean meal, the value of the beef industry for soybean farmers can be overlooked.
 Soybean meal is heavily used by poultry and hog producers, but beef producers can also benefit from adding soybean meal or even whole soybeans to their animal’s diets.

-According to research from the United Soybean Board (USB), U.S. beef operations use over 1.3 million tons of soybean meal every year.
+According to research from the soybean checkoff, U.S. beef operations use over 1.3 million tons of soybean meal every year.
 That’s the meal from about 55 million bushels of U.S. soybeans.
 One of those operators is Matt Widboom, from the southwestern corner of Minnesota.

 “We have used soy meal as the protein supplement for our cattle since we started raising cattle in the 1930s,” says Widboom.
 “The quality of the feed is very important to our product, and using soy meal allows them to produce lean meat.”